Leo-rojo/Leo-rojo.github.io/_pages/about.md

 ## About Me
 I am a final-year PhD student in Telematic Engineering at Universidad Carlos III de Madrid.
 I am currently in the process of writing my dissertation and expect to complete it soon.
-My research focuses on user empowerment in video streaming, particularly in HTTP Adaptive Streaming (HAS) and the application of various machine learning methodologies.
-My main expertise lies in the distribution stage of the streaming pipeline, with a particular emphasis on Quality of Experience (QoE), Adaptive Bitrate (ABR) algorithms, and video compression.
+My research focuses on user empowerment and the application of machine learning methodologies in video streaming, with a particular focus on HTTP Adaptive Streaming (HAS).
+My primary expertise lies in the distribution phase of the streaming pipeline, emphasizing Quality of Experience (QoE), Adaptive Bitrate (ABR) algorithms, and video compression.

 ## Working experience
 - **Research Assistant** at IMDEA Networks Institute, Madrid, Spain